yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-invite.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Sends a sharing invitation for a **DriveItem**.
+Adds a permission to share a [driveItem](../resources/driveitem.md) with specific [driveRecipient](../resource/driverecipient.md) resources, and optionally sending an email or post to the recipients to notify them the item has been shared with them.

-A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+A successful request sets the [invitation facet](../resources/sharinginvitation.md) of the permission on the **driveItem**.
+The invitation facet is represented by the **invitation** property of the **permission**.

 ## Permissions